nbarbettini/little-aspnetcore-book/chapters/automated-testing/unit-testing.md

 You now have one test providing test coverage of the `TodoItemService`.
 As an extra-credit challenge, try writing unit tests that ensure:

-* `MarkDoneAsync` returns false if it's passed an ID that doesn't exist
+* The `MarkDoneAsync()` method returns false if it's passed an ID that doesn't exist
-* `MarkDoneAsync` returns true when it makes a valid item as complete
+* The `MarkDoneAsync()` method returns true when it makes a valid item as complete
-* `GetIncompleteItemsAsync` returns only the items owned by a particular user
+* The `GetIncompleteItemsAsync()` method returns only the items owned by a particular user